The Truth Revealed

 The good news is that in moderation, alcohol does not have near as many adverse effects.
 According to the National Institute on Alcohol Abuse and Alcoholism, men are allowed up to four drinks in any given day and up to 14 drinks per week to stay low-risk.
 For women, they can stay low-risk by consuming up to three drinks on any given day and up to seven drinks in a week.
 People over 65 should also follow these same guidelines.
 Both the weekly and daily allowance both need to be met for the person to stay low risk.
 Of course, anyone with certain medical conditions or pregnant women need to avoid alcohol altogether.
 For the intents of this study, one drink is comprised of 12 fl oz of beer OR 8-9 fl oz of malt liquor OR 5 fl oz of wine OR 1.5 fl oz of hard liquor.

 So what exactly can alcohol do to the body if more than this amount is consumed?
-First off, it is important to realize that alcohol does affect each person differently.
+First off, it is important to realize that alcohol affects each person differently.
 The following findings are just general statements on how alcohol affects the majority of people.
 For some, the effects are much worse, while others get lucky and don’t experience them at all.
 Here are effects that alcohol will have on the average person.

 When alcohol is consumed, it always has an effect on the brain in one way or another.
 The quickest result is that it slows down the neurotransmitters in the brain.
 This results in slurred speech, slowed movements, and clumsiness.
 In other words, the symptoms most people associate with being drunk.
 These symptoms are temporary and the brain can go back to functioning normally after just a few hours of being sober.